Egg Bowl: Series history

 At one point the level of intensity was such that a victory by one of the schools in this game could salvage what had otherwise been a poor season.
 This dynamic has proven not to be applicable every year, however; in 2004 Ole Miss won the game but fired its coach, David Cutcliffe, the next year following a disappointing season.

 Mississippi State dominated the first part of the series with a 17–5–1 record against Ole Miss.
-However, Ole Miss now leads the series, due largely to its performance in the rivalry under Johnny Vaught.
-Vaught went 19–2–4 against Mississippi State during his two separate tenures at Ole Miss.
-The series has favored Mississippi State most recently; as of the 2019 season, when removing the wins that Ole Miss vacated from 2012 and 2014 due to NCAA violations, the past ten games have included only two victories for Ole Miss and six for Mississippi State.
+However, Ole Miss leads the series, in part due to its performance in the rivalry under Johnny Vaught, who went 19–2–4 against Mississippi State, and later by Billy Brewer who went 8-3.
+Ole Miss has a similar advantage in winning percentage in games played both in Oxford and Starkville.